Avocarrot/hiring/data-analyst/assignment.md

 # Problem

-One of the biggest pain points for the account managers is that they want to know as soon as possible if a campaign is declining in spend.
-Then they can fine tune its parameters and resolve the problem.
+One of the biggest pain points for the account managers is that they want to know the total spend of the campaigns they manage.
 Currently, they have no access to any data or reports to do that.

-You are asked to work on creating the neccessary reports and tools to find a solution to the problem above.
+You are asked to work on creating a report to find a solution to the problem above.

 # Available data sets